Progress Report

 1. Outline of the project

-Actuator-position optimization problems are formulated to find actuator positions that efficiently change states such as the temperature and the velocity of the atmosphere.
+Actuator-position optimization problems have been formulated to find actuator positions that efficiently change states such as the temperature and the velocity of the atmosphere.
 By clarifying the evaluation metrics, it becomes possible to quantitatively evaluate the effect of the actuator placement and to develop an algorithm to determine the actuator placement.
 If the formulated mathematical problem is too complex, the problem cannot be solved.
-Hence, we formulate the problems that are simple enough to solve, in coordination with the other themes.
+Hence, we have formulated the problems that are simple enough to solve, in coordination with the other themes.

 2. Outcome so far